 {In our calculation, we find that the choice of relaxation time is crucial in the nonlinear regime.
-This has also been highlighted in Ref.~\cite{gao_PRR2021_intrinsic,oiwa_JPSJ2022_sys,kaplan_arxiv2022_unifying}.
+If we consider $\tau$ instead of $\tau/2$ for the second order density matrix, then $\rho^{\rm int, do} \to 2 \rho^{\rm int, do}$, $\rho^{\rm int, od} \to \frac{1}{2} \rho^{\rm int, od}$ and $\rho^{\rm oo}$ remains unchanged.
+Although this reproduces the purely Hall contribution of Ref.~\cite{gao_PRL2014_field}, it inevitably it leads to an in-gap dissipative current of the form $j_{\rm gap}=\frac{e^3}{\hbar}\sum_{m,n} (\partial_a {\mathcal G }^{bc}_{mn}/\omega_{mn} )f_n E_bE_c$ which is unphysical.} This has also been highlighted in Ref.~\cite{gao_PRR2021_intrinsic,oiwa_JPSJ2022_sys,kaplan_arxiv2022_unifying}.
 Using the adiabatic perturbation theory approach within the density matrix framework, we find that the intrinsic Hall response of the systems is only dictated by the BCP contribution predicted by Gao et al. ~\cite{gao_PRL2014_field}.
-The additional NL longitudinal conductivity we obtained is cyclic in all the spatial indices.
-We did not obtain any in-gap conductivity (neither Hall nor longitudinal).}
+The additional NL conductivity we obtained is cyclic in all the spatial indices.
+We did not obtain any in-gap conductivity (neither Hall nor longitudinal).

 {\it Conclusion:---} To conclude, we unravel the physics of interband coherence due to electric field in intrinsic NL transport using the quantum kinetic theory framework.
-In addition to providing the quantum kinetic theory of recently discovered BCP induced NL Hall conductivity, here we predict a new intrinsic NL conductivity.
-Remarkably, this conductivity gives rise to an intrinsic longitudinal current which we termed BCPL conductivity.
+In addition to providing the quantum kinetic theory of recently discovered BCP-induced NL Hall conductivity, here we predict a new intrinsic NL conductivity.
+Remarkably, this conductivity is dissipative and gives rise to an intrinsic longitudinal current which we termed BCPD conductivity.
 This newly discovered current brings a new term to the intrinsic NL effect, and, more importantly, it is the only example of longitudinal transport arising from quantum coherence effects in doped systems.

 This newly discovered conductivity broadens our present understanding of NL transport phenomena.
 Following our electronic transport calculations, thermal and thermoelectric~\cite{mandal_PRB2020_magnus,das_PRR2020_thermal,das_PRB2021_intrinsic} intrinsic transport may also display interesting NL effects.
 Non-trivial physics may additionally emerge in the presence of magnetic fields with previously unexplored intrinsic magneto-transport phenomena~\cite{gao_PRL2014_field, Gao_OMS_2015}.